henrikkv/leo-bindings/README.md

 generate_bindings!(["outputs/projectname.initial.json"]);
 ```
 The generated bindings are available at `projectname_bindings::projectname::*` in rust.
-See how to create accounts and use credits.aleo in `examples/token/tests/simple_test.rs`.
+See how to create accounts and use credits.aleo in the [token example](examples/token/tests/simple_test.rs).

 The trait `ProjectnameAleo<N>` is implemented by `network::ProjectnameNetwork<N>` and `interpreter::ProjectnameInterpreter`.

 Type aliases `ProjectnameTestnet`, `ProjectnameMainnet`, `ProjectnameCanary`, and `ProjectnameInterpreter` are available.

-See how to use the trait in `examples/dev/tests/simple_test.rs`.
+See how to use the trait in the [dev example](examples/dev/tests/simple_test.rs).

 Add this to `.gitignore` if you want to publish the bindings:
 ```gitignore